learnmonkey/learnmonkey.github.io/README.md

 If you want to add some content or fix something, fork this repository and make your edits.
 Then, you can create a pull request.

 If you want to make some suggestions, you can open an issue.

-For more information, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+For more information on contributing, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 You can also view the [Todo List](https://github.com/learnmonkey/learnmonkey.github.io/wiki/Todo-List) in the Wiki.